GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 sample construction quality level (:py:meth:`.House.set_construction_level`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A set of mean and coefficient of variation (CV) factors for connection strength is defined for each construction quality level with likelihood as listed in :numref:`section_construction_levels_table`.
-Construction level for each model is determined from a random sampling, and the corresponding mean and CV factors are later multiplied to arithmetic mean and standard deviation of strength as :eq:`mean_cv_factors_eq`:
+Construction level for each model is determined from a random sampling, and the corresponding mean and CV factors are later multiplied to arithmetic mean and standard deviation of conneciton strength as :eq:`mean_cv_factors_eq`:

 .. math::
     :label: mean_cv_factors_eq